Renato Vallanzasca: Return to prison

 After his return to prison, in 1979 Vallanzasca married his new girlfriend, Giuliana Brusa.
 His former enemy, Milanese crime boss Francis Turatello acted as best man, thus sealing a temporary alliance between the two.
-On 17 August 1981, Turatello was eventually assassinated at the Badu 'e Carros, the high security prison in Nuoro, Sardinia, by a Neapolitan Camorrista Pasquale Barra, along with Vincenzo Andraus and Antonino Faro, two Sicilian Mafiosi from Catania, Sicily.
-The hit had been probably ordered by Raffaele Cutolo, the boss of the Nuova Camorra Organizzata.
+On 17 August 1981, Turatello was eventually assassinated at the Badu 'e Carros, the high-security prison in Nuoro, Sardinia, by a Neapolitan Camorrista Pasquale Barra, along with Vincenzo Andraus and Antonino Faro, two Sicilian Mafiosi from Catania, Sicily.
+The hit had probably been ordered by Raffaele Cutolo, the boss of the Nuova Camorra Organizzata.

 On 28 April 1980, Vallanzasca again attempted to escape from the San Vittore Prison in Milan.
 During time in the open air, a group of prisoners mysteriously produced three guns, and managed to make headway taking a brigadiere (a prison guard staff sergeant), Romano Saccoccio, as hostage.
-A firefight commenced in the streets of Milan, and followed in the tunnels.
+A firefight commenced in the streets of Milan and followed in the tunnels.
 A wounded Vallanzasca was arrested together with nine other escapees.

 The Novara prison riot

 In the Novara prison, in 1981, he helped to set in motion a prison revolt in which some pentiti, or collaborators with Italian Justice lost their lives.
 Among them was a former member of his gang, Massimo Loi.
 According to Achille Serra, the young man who was in his early twenties had decided to abandon the path of crime and begin a new life in the legitimate world.
 However, Vallanzasca armed with a knife and supported by the prison crowd would not allow him to leave the prison unharmed.
 Loi was cornered inside his prison cell, alone and unarmed.
-Assisted by others, Vallanzasca repeatedly stabbed him in the chest with a knife, committing further atrocities on his mutilated corpse, finally beheading him.
+Assisted by others, Vallanzasca repeatedly stabbed him in the chest with a knife, committing further atrocities on his mutilated corpse, and finally beheading him.
 In an interview with L'Espresso on 2 April 2006, Vallanzasca vehemently denied any responsibility for the murder of Loi.

 However, it is certain that Vallanzasca participated in the revolt at the Novara prison, during which two people were killed, one of which was Massimo Loi.
 It seems that Vallanzasca, in reality, was distanced from the gruesome episode, because there were others involved, as also they attest to the confessions of those days and dynamics of the revolt.

 In interviews on the DVD of the Film Angels of Evil, the actor who plays Vallanzasca related how he and Vallanzasca met and he admitted to the killing of Loi.
 He explained that he had denied it because the young man's mother was still alive but that once she had died he felt he could own up to the murder.